MPH Public Health (International)

 You’ll benefit from the international learning environment on our international health and development programmes, where you learn and discuss with fellow-health professionals from a range of countries and professional backgrounds.

-Each module is assessed through a combination of written assignments, group and individual presentations, reflective logs, written examination on epidemiology and statistics.
-Your 10,000-word project report on your original research project is part of the overall assessment.Back to top
+Each module is assessed through a combination of written assignments, group and individual presentations, reflective logs, written examination on epidemiology and statistics and a 10,000-word dissertation on your original research project.Back to top

 Applying, fees and funding